New, forthcoming, noteworthy, or just plain fun stuff, with links to the nice folks who create it.

 ASSOCIATED BOARD TITLES

-The Associated Board of the Royal Schools of Music features five works by Clarke in its 2020-2023 grade exams.
-For viola: I’ll Bid My Heart Be Still (grade 5); Lullaby (grade 6); and Morpheus (grade 8).
-For cello: I’ll Bid My Heart Be Still (grade 7); and Passacaglia on an Old English Tune (grade 8).
+The Associated Board of the Royal Schools of Music includes eight works by Clarke in its exams-repertoire.
+Viola: I’ll Bid My Heart Be Still (grade 5); Lullaby (grade 6); and Morpheus (grade 8).
+Cello: I’ll Bid My Heart Be Still (grade 7); and Passacaglia on an Old English Tune (grade 8).
+Singing: Down by the Salley Gardens (grade 6); Infant Joy (grade 7); June Twilight and Shy One (grade 8).

 Performance-materials and complete information about syllabuses are available here.